CSI-Nicolas-Giner1/CSI-Python-2021/Modules/Module7/Module7.md

 What is an Iterator?

- - Answer:
+ - Answer: An iterator is an object containing a set amount of values that can be traversed.

-Why are iterators important im programming?
+Why are iterators important in programming?

- - Answer:
+ - Answer: Iterators are important in programming because they allow for more diverse data sources other than lists or arrays.

 What is the purpose of a for-loop.

- - Answer:
+ - Answer: For-loops serve to iterate over a list.

 Describe how the modulus operand allows us to determine when a number is odd.
 Provide a mathematical example.

- - Answer:
+ - Answer: The modulus operand determines whether a number is odd by returning the remainder of a division.
+Even numbers, because they are divisible by 2, return 0 whereas as odd numbers return a remainder of 1.
+For example, under the modulus operand, 6 would have a remainder of 0 since it can be divided by 2, while a number like 7 would leave a remainder of 1 when divided by 2.

 How do you create an infinite loop in python?

- - Answer:
+ - Answer: You can create an infinite loop in python by inputing a While Loop without a stated condition to interrupt it.

 Type down any class notes below this sentence: